dfroberg/dailybrief/readme.md

 ## Changelog ##

+### 1.1.00 &mdash; 27 of May, 2021 ###
+* Replaced integration of SteemPress with Exxp plugin, plus added warnings if SteemPress plugin is still in use and disable publishing if that is the case.

 ### 1.0.40 &mdash; 3 of March, 2021 ###
-* Compatibility check with WP 5.7
+* Compatibility check with WP 5.5

 ### 1.0.39 &mdash; 24 of August, 2020 ###
 * Compatibility check with WP 5.5 and SteemPress 2.6.3.